 “Isn’t that just semantics?” someone else asked.
 “Big idea, big concept.
 Don’t they both mean the same thing?”

-The answer was no. A big and definite no. But try as we did, we were not able to get them to understand exactly what we meant by a big idea.
+The answer was no. A big and definite no. But try as we might, we were not able to get them to understand exactly what we meant by a big idea.

 Obviously, there was a gulf between our understanding of this important technique and the definition that was being given to this third generation of copywriters who were producing the promotions Agora was relying on.